haxetink/tink_macro/README.md

 As for the rest of the members, you can just iterate over them.
 It's worth noting that the iterator runs over a snapshot made at the time of its creation, so removing and adding fields during iteration has no effect on the iteration itself.

 You can add a member.
-If you try adding a member named `"new"`, you'll get an exception.
-So don't do it.
-Read up on constructors below.
-If you try adding a duplicate member, you will get a compilation error at the second member's `Position`.
+If you try adding a member named `"new"`, you'll get an exception - so don't.
+Find out about how tink_macro handles constructors below.
 If you add a member that already exists in the super class, the `override` is added automatically.

 And when you're done, you can `export` everything to an array of fields.
 If you set `verbose` to true, you will get compiler warnings for every generated field at the position of the field.
 This is way you can see the generated code even if the application cannot compile for some reason.